LCAV/dsp-labs/docs/linear-prediction/implementation.md

 The function `ld` (for performing the Levinson-Durbin recursion) is ***not suitable*** for a microcontroller C implementation, as we have array operations (`np.dot`) and memory is allocated on the fly (`np.r_` concatenates values into a new row vector).

 We will therefore re-implement the `ld` function so that porting it to C will be much more straightforward.
-Below we provide you an ***incomplete*** function `ld_eff` that is meant to implement Levinson-Durbin recursion in a C-"friendly" manner.
+Below we provide you an ***incomplete*** function `ld_eff` that is meant to implement Levinson-Durbin recursion in a "C-friendly" manner.

 ```python
 def ld_eff(r, order):